Home modifications process

-If you have an injury that’s impacted your mobility and hand function, you may have difficulty accessing your home and controlling devices in your home environment.
+If you have an injury that’s impacted your mobility and upper limb function, you may have difficulty accessing your home and controlling devices in your home environment.
 For example, you may have difficulty using standard remote controls, operating light switches or opening and closing doors.

 A home automation system is one solution that could enable you to regain control of your home environment.
 Examples of functions that can be automated include: